 Engagement is a positive step – it helps to ensure that everyone involved understands what is being taught, when and how.
 It helps develop a shared set of values between parents and schools on these subjects.
 It gives parents a voice and the knowledge that their views are being listened to.
 It helps to dispel myths about the subjects and it creates an opportunity to build stronger relationships with parents.
 Crucially with these subjects, it can help parents to understand how they can support what their child is learning in school with their own teaching at home.
 Relationships Education is best delivered with cooperation and support from parents.
 Engagement works best when everyone involved enters into it with an open mind.

-We sought parents' views on the statutory relationships education curriculum that is in place from this year.
-You can see our links to our PSHE and RSE policy and curriculum overview below.
+We sought parents' views on the statutory relationships education curriculum that is in place.
+You can see the links to our PSHE and RSE policy and curriculum overview below.